atmcgrath/END-Digital-Collection/_texts/EN-Journey-1774.md

 C
 Just as he was leaving the room, Mr Selby met him.
 * »
-“Where are you going?" said he “and what makes you look sole “rious ?"
+Where are you going?" said he and what makes you look sole rious ?"
 .
 After a little hesitation, he told him, on his repeating his questions, all that had passed between him and his daugh, I ter; concealing only the unusual pride with which he thought Ihe had treated him, but lamenting his inability to touch her heart.
-“Why surely— — the fehlible Selby — V surely stie cannot have refused“ “!
+Why surely— — the fehlible Selby — V surely stie cannot have refused !
 Such an offer, and such a man too!
 You have certainly mifunder^
-F 6 “stoosh
+F 6 stoosh
 —
 9
 I